Passengers aboard airliner diverted to Belarus describe confusion and panic

 The plane landed in Lithuania nearly 12 hours after its departure from Athens, around 9:30 p.m. local time.
 According to Reuters, Ryanair said five of the passengers remained in Minsk.

-The company’s CEO, Michael O’Leary, told news organization he believed that in addition to Protasevich and his traveling companion, Belarusian security agents were also on the plane.
+The company’s CEO, Michael O’Leary, told the news organization he believed that in addition to Protasevich and his traveling companion, Belarusian security agents were also on the plane.

-“We believe there were some KGB agents offloaded at the airport as well,” O’Leary told Ireland’s Newstalk radio on Monday, referring to the Belarus government’s secret police.
+“We believe there were some KGB agents offloaded at the airport as well,” O’Leary told Ireland’s Newstalk radio on Monday, referring to the Belarus government’s intelligence agency.

 Read more: